LG Display struggles for footing after LCD forecasting error leads to crisis

-SEOUL (Reuters) - The chief executive of South Korea’s LG Display, Han Sang-beom, was determined to deliver a strong message when he appeared before 1,000 employees at the firm’s main manufacturing plant last spring.
+SEOUL (Reuters) - The chief executive of South Korea’s LG Display (034220.KS), Han Sang-beom, was determined to deliver a strong message when he appeared before 1,000 employees at the firm’s main manufacturing plant last spring.

 So he donned a pair of goggles, picked up a hammer, and smashed a liquid-crystal display screen to bits.